Nima-Fazeli/Nima-Fazeli.github.io/research/research.md

 <!-- Entry 3 -->
   <hr>
   <h3>
-    Rigid-Body Contact Modeling: Learning
+    Learning Data-driven \& Data-augmented Contact Models
   </h3>
   <p>
     <img src="{{site..baseurl }}/assets/learning.jpg" alt="Inference1" style="float:right;width:40%;" hspace="25">
   </p>
   <p>
-    In building computationally efficient contact models, we are forced to make assumptions that work to the detriment of precision.
-Further, we cannot observe or model certain details that additionally affect fidelity.
+    Frictional interaction is a complex and difficult to model phenonemon.
+In building computationally efficient contact models, two key issues affect fidelity: i) we make a set of assumptions for simplification and tractability, and ii) we cannot observe or model all features necessary to capture the minute but important details of interactions.
+One approach to maintaing efficiency but improving fidelity is to let the data speak for itself.
 In these projects, we explored the use of data-driven and data-augmented models for contact interactions.
-The first figure shows the 3 fold improvement in performance over the state-of-the-art models if we combine them with data-driven models.
+In particular, we utilize combinations of analytical techniques and data to build sample-efficient and high-fidelity models that can be used for prediction or controls.
+The first figure shows the 3 fold improvement in predictive performance over the state-of-the-art models for planar contact if we combine them with data-driven models.
   </p>
   <p>
     <img src="{{site..baseurl }}/assets/teaser-low.jpg" alt="Inference1" style="float:right;width:40%;" hspace="25">
   </p>
   <p>
-    In the second figure, the robot learns a rich physics model of the contact interaction between the two disks and the surface.
-It then uses this model to perform model-predictive control to push the second disk to a goal using the first disk.
+    In the second figure, the robot uses experimental data to learn a residual (corrective) model to a physics engine for the contact interaction between the two disks and the surface.
+It then uses this data-augmented model to perform model-predictive control to push the second disk to a goal using the first disk.
 This task is an example of a difficult planar manipulation problem with many hybrid modes for which analytical models struggle.
   </p>
   <p>
     <a href="https://arxiv.org/abs/1710.05947"